raoulbhatia/puppet-backuppc/REFERENCE.md

 Data type: `Stdlib::Absolutepath`

-The name of the main configuration file.
-This sets the defaults for all hosts/clients.
+The name of the hosts file.
+This contains the list of clients to backup.

 Default value: "${backuppc::params::config_directory}/hosts"